AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/ftp.md

 >
 >The FTP connector is in beta.
 The features and documentation are subject to change.
 See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-This tutorial uses the [!DNL Flow Service] API to walk you through the steps to connect [!DNL Experience Platform] to an SFTP (Secure File Transfer Protocol) server.
+This tutorial uses the [!DNL Flow Service] API to walk you through the steps to connect [!DNL Experience Platform] to an FTP (File Transfer Protocol) server.

-If you would prefer to use the user interface in [!DNL Experience Platform], the [UI tutorial](../../../ui/create/cloud-storage/sftp.md) provides step-by-step instructions for performing similar actions.

 ## Getting started